Quantum channels and memory effects: From Memoryless to Memory Quantum Channels

-Till now one has followed a constructive approach where memory quantum channels were always thought of as concatenations of smaller units which, starting from an official ``first carrier" element, process one quantum signal each.
-An alternative view where the communication lines are treated as mappings applied on an infinitely long message strings, is proposed in \onlinecite{KW05,BB08}.
-This approach requires some advanced mathematical tools that are briefly reviewed in the Appendix~\ref{app:algebras}.
+Till now we have followed a constructive approach in which memory quantum channels were always thought of as concatenations of smaller units which, starting from an official ``first carrier" element, process one quantum signal each.
+An alternative view where the communication lines are treated as mappings applied on infinitely long message strings, is proposed in \onlinecite{KW05,BB08}.
+This approach requires some advanced mathematical tools that are briefly reviewed in Appendix~\ref{app:algebras}.

-To set the stage, suppose to have a quantum channel which transforms input states of an infinitely extended quantum lattice system (representing the infinite message string) into output states on the same system.
+To set the stage, suppose we have a quantum channel which transforms input states of an infinitely extended quantum lattice system (representing the infinite message string) into output states on the same system.
 In~(\onlinecite{KW05}) this map is formally assigned by working in the Heisenberg picture (see Sec.~\ref{sec:HEIS}) via the introduction of a completely positive and unital map $\Phi^* \mathpunct : \B^{\Z} \rightarrow \A^{\Z}$ operating on the quasi-local algebras $\B^{\Z}$ and $\A^{\Z}$~\cite{BR79} that define the observable quantities on the lattice as described by the receiver Bob and the sender Alice, respectively.
 In this context one says that the channel is {\it translational invariant} or (borrowing from~\onlinecite{BB08}) \emph{stationary} if $\Phi^*$ commutes with the shift operator on the lattice, i.e.,